How Lauren & Cameron's Stylist Transformed Them Into The New It-Couple

 “THIS is how you do a press tour,” one person wrote on Twitter, accompanied by a series of photos of Lauren and Cameron in their outfits, to the tune of over 16 thousand retweets.

 Hokett has had experience all over the biz: a certification in tailoring from Fashion Institute of Technology, work as a buyer for major brands like Michael Kors and Calvin Klein, and a roster of high-profile clients that include musicians like Teyana Taylor.
 But it’s Lauren and Cameron who finally put Hokett in the much-deserved spotlight.
 The pair has gone from reality TV icons to relationship icons to fashion icons.
-Their love story touches on race,feminism, and independence — all things Hokett took into consideration when pulling their looks.
+Their love story touches on race, feminism, and independence — all things Hokett took into consideration when pulling their looks.
 Oh, that and the fact that Lauren used to be...her boss.

 Refinery29: How did you get introduced to Lauren and Cameron?